iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Peace is letting it be.
-Letting life flow, letting emotions flow through you.
+> A person is only by the thoughts that he chooses.
 >
-> — Kamal Ravikant
+> — James Allen

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->